How much is your car worth?

 Buick’s powertrain warranty covers the Encore GX 2 years and 20,000 miles longer than MINI covers the Countryman.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 6 years or 70,000 miles.
 Coverage on the Countryman ends after only 4 years or 50,000 miles.

-There are almost 16 times as many Buick dealers as there are MINI dealers, which makes it much easier should you ever need service under the Encore GX’s warranty.
+There are over 16 times as many Buick dealers as there are MINI dealers, which makes it much easier should you ever need service under the Encore GX’s warranty.

 J.D.
 Power and Associates’ 2019 Initial Quality Study of new car owners surveyed provide the statistics that show that Buick vehicles are better in initial quality than MINI vehicles.
 J.D.
 Power ranks Buick 11th in initial quality, above the industry average.
 With 15 more problems per 100 vehicles, MINI is ranked 23rd, below the industry average.